Galilia/NNP-project/README.md

 ## Features

-- addCommentForm - Фича формы добавления комментария
+- addCommentForm - Feature of adding a comment form
-- articleEditForm - Фича формы изменения статьи
+- articleEditForm - Feature of editing an article form
-- articleRating - Фича выставления оценки для статьи
+- articleRating - Feature of giving a rating to an article
-- articleRecommendationsList - Фича со списком рекоммендаций статей
+- articleRecommendationsList - Feature with a list of article recommendations
-- AuthByUsername - Фича для авторизации по имени пользователя
+- AuthByUsername - Feature for authentication by username
-- avatarDropdown - Фича с аватаром пользователя и меню
+- avatarDropdown - Feature with a user avatar and menu
-- editableProfileCard - Фича с формой изменения профиля
+- editableProfileCard - Feature with an editable profile form
-- LangSwitcher - Фича для переключения языка
+- LangSwitcher - Feature for language switching
-- notificationButton - Фича с кнопкой, открывающей список уведомлений
+- notificationButton - Feature with a button that opens the notification list
-- profileRating - Фича выставления рейтинга профиля
+- profileRating - Feature of giving a rating to a profile
-- ThemeSwitcher - Фича для переключения темы
+- ThemeSwitcher - Feature for theme switching
-- UI - Фича содержащая функционал связанная с UI (scroll и тд)
+- UI - Feature containing functionality related to UI (scroll, etc.)

 ## Hooks

-Hooks that were used in project [Hooks](/docs/hooks.md)
+[Hooks](/docs/hooks.md) that were used in project.